SietseAchterop/Rowing-simulator/README.md

   - Osim and trc files are created via the python scripts.
   - The mot file is created using the IK tool.

+## Patches-opensim

+To model a blade in water a new force, BladeForce, was created, a variant of the ElasticFoundationForce of Simbody.
+With BladeForce friction is dependant upon the angle between the blade and the speed of the blade in the water.
+The parameters set the friction perpendicular to the blade and friction in line with the blade is set very low in BladeForce.

+Also a script to create opensim from source on debian and ubuntu is included.